Mitigating Biases for Instruction-following Language Models via Bias Neurons Elimination: Related Works

-The emergence of LLMs enables in-context learning, which performs tasks by inputting few-shot examples in the form of a natural language prompt.
-In-context learning process is an effective way to use LLMs and has shown excellent performance in a variety of tasks.
-However, prompting bias has been found in in-context learning, and existing studies have shown that in-context learning exhibits high sensitivity to various design configurations, such as the choice \cite{liu2021makes} and order \cite{lu2021fantastically} of the in-context samples.

-There have been various attempts to solve this bias problem, and \citet{zhao2021calibrate, fei2023mitigating} have attempted to mitigate bias found in in-context learning by utilizing outputs distribution obtained from content-free texts (e.g. "N/A" or random tokens).
-Specifically, these studies have argued that the existence of label biases in the output distribution for content-free texts corresponds to an undesirable distribution.
-Thus, they have shifted an original output distribution of each input instance by degrading it through the output probability of each class obtained from content-free texts.
-However, recent LLMs are trained and utilized using instruction-following mechanisms rather than in-context learning.
-Therefore, we should aim to tackle the bias of the instruction prompting setting rather than in-context learning setting.
-Furthermore, there can be varied labels in realistic instruction prompting settings in addition to the consistent, simple classification labels setting.
-The existing studies have definite limitations in that they only consider the simple classification labels setting,
+Despite demonstrating significant efficacy in various natural language understanding tasks, Language Models (LLMs) have been noted to exhibit undesirable biases \citep{ravfogel2019studying,braverman2020calibration,liu2021makes,lu2021fantastically,bommasani2021opportunities,workrethinking,sorensen2022information,kim2023lifetox,koh2024can}.
+Therefore, existing studies have attempted to solve the bias problems.
+For instance, \citet{zhao2021calibrate, fei2023mitigating} have mitigated biases found in few-shot in-context learning settings by utilizing outputs probability obtained from content-free texts (e.g. "N/A" or random tokens).
+They have argued that an imbalanced output probability for the content-free texts corresponds to unintended label biases.
+Specifically, they have shifted the original output probability of each input instance by dividing it through the output probability of each class obtained from content-free texts.
+However, existing studies have limitations in that they have only aimed to mitigate biases in the few-shot in-context learning setting.
+Since more realistic LLM usage settings are based on the zero-shot instruction-following mechanism, it is essential to consider these settings to suggest a practical bias mitigation method.
+Furthermore, the existing studies have only tackled the simple classification problem as a target to mitigate biases.
+To enhance the scalability of bias mitigation methods, they should demonstrate effectiveness in real-world natural language understanding tasks that involve handling diverse and inconsistent label options.